- LFLG – Low Flow-Low Gradient

-There is a subset of patients with severe AS who have reduced flow across the aortic valve due to the LV inability to generate high contractile force.
-This leads to artificially low gradients, which can deceive physicians into thinking the valve stenosis is not severe.
+There is a subset of patients with severe AS who have reduced flow across the aortic valve due to the inability of the LV to generate high contractile force.
+This leads to artificially low gradients, which can deceive physicians into underestimating the true severity of valve stenosis.

 LFLG-AS with Reduced LVEF (EF < 50%)

 A dobutamine stress echo (or invasive hemodynamic assessment) helps further assess severity.
-Dobutamine is an inotrope, which increases contractility of the LV allowing determination of:
+Dobutamine is an inotrope, which increases LV contractility allowing determination of:

 Gradient response – Assess gradient with increased stroke volume.
 There are two possibilities:

-1. Gradient increases to the severe range with no change in valve area (True Severe AS).
+1. True Severe AS: Gradient increases to the severe range with no change in valve area.
 The previously reduced gradients were seen because the ventricle was unable to generate contractile force.
 When contractile force is augmented with the inotrope, the gradients increase to reveal true severe AS.

-2. Gradient remains the same or improves (Pseudo-AS) – Suggests valve area is small because the ventricle does not generate enough force to open the valve.
+2. Pseudo-AS: Gradient remains the same or improves.
+Suggests valve area is small because the ventricle does not generate enough force to open the valve.
 With inotropy, contractile force increases, which leads to improved valve opening (larger calculated valve area and lower/unchanged gradients).

-NOTE: Hypertension can lead to a underestimation of gradients, and must be controlled before assessment of AS.
+NOTE: Hypertension can lead to underestimation of gradients, and must be controlled before assessment of AS.

 - Aortic Vmax ≥4 m/s or mean ΔP ≥40 mm Hg